CSE437s/week-2-todo-app-ShawnZhu03/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=13518520&assignment_repo_type=AssignmentRepo)
 # CSE 437s Week 2: Build a To-Do App

+To run the project: cd into my-app and use npm start.
+My backend is hosted on MONGODB ATLAS, using a free tier.
+I'm pretty sure that the free tier doesn't allow connections from vercel production.

 This assignment challenges you to design and build a simple to-do application using your chosen tech stack.
 The app should allow users to create, manage, and track their tasks.
 Find a way to impress us.

 ## Objectives: